Raven Rocks: Hike the Appalachian Trail to Scenic Views in Bluemont, Virginia

 This hike follows a meandering route along a rock-laden section of northbound trail.
 You may bump into a thru-hiker or two, depending on the time of year.

 My son and I met a clear veteran on the trail today.
 His trail name was Pine Stick.

 |Terrain||Dirt & rock trails, some rock scramble|

 Raven Rocks Hike

-When you first arrive at the parking lot off Route 7 on Pine Grove Road in Bluemont, you’ll notice that there are few parking spaces for such a popular hike.
+When you first arrive at the small lot off Route 7 on Pine Grove Road in Bluemont, you’ll notice that there are few parking spaces for such a popular hike.

 On weekends, every space in this lot will be filled and cars will parallel park behind parked cars.
 We arrived by 7 am and there were already five cars in the lot.

 If you get a space, back in to make it easier to exit at the end of your hike.
 It was a bit touch and go this morning as to whether we would be able to escape the lot.

 As in, escape without gently tapping another packed in car in the process.
 That was easily the hike’s biggest challenge.

 Look for a large trail sign, which marks the Raven Rocks trailhead.
 Ascend the trail, first on steps built into the trail, then on trails of dirt and mid-size rocks.